 In the past, the Leslie family have also owned other neighbouring Lovedale estates, Warraroong and Wandin Valley.
 Some of the stock from these properties remains and is sold through this website at bargain prices!
 In particular the Warraroong aged Semillons which have won much critical acclaim and grow even more delicious with age.
 Check them out here.

-Come see us between 10am-4pm each weekend to purchase from our vast range of wines.
+Come see us between 10am-4pm each weekend to sample and purchase from our vast range of wines.

-Come to 113 Wilderness Road Lovedale, head along our lengthy driveway to the winery building and follow the signs to drive through our wine pick up area.
+Come to 113 Wilderness Road Lovedale, head along our lengthy driveway to the winery building and follow the signposted instructions inside.

-Groups are accepted based on availability.
+Groups up to 10 people are accepted based on availability.
 To make a group enquiry contact us on the details below -

 Phone: (02) 4058 3088